TheDataCity/IoT-UK-Nation-Database-APIs/README.md

 # IoT-UK-Nation-Database-APIs

-The organisation end point can be accessed here:  [url to be confirmed].
+The organisation end point can be accessed here: https://api.iotuk.org.uk/iotOrganisation.

 The end point allows you to filter the IoT UK Nation database by the following fields:
  - Organisation postcode  (using `postcode=`)